Dental Bridges Lexington, KY

 What Is a Dental Bridge?

 Think of a bridge exactly as it sounds.
 It closes the gap where one or more teeth are missing.
-A replacement tooth, called a pontic, is held in place by anchors on either side of the gap.
-These anchors can be your natural teeth or dental implants.
+A replacement tooth (called a pontic) is held in place by anchors on either side of the gap.
+Those anchors can be your natural teeth or modern dental implants.

 A bridge can: